alleyinteractive/js-component-framework/README.md

 Import the component config in one of your entry point files, and pass that config to the ComponentManager's instanceComponents method.

-Generally speaking, you'll want to instantiate your component in the footer or on `DOMContentLoaded`
+Generally speaking, you'll want to instantiate your component in the footer or on `DOMContentLoaded`.

 ```js